[Bamboo Knowledge Base]

 To choose how you want to manage users in Bamboo:

-Depending on your organization's requirements, you can configure Bamboo to grant access to non-users.
+Depending on your organisation's requirements, you can configure Bamboo to grant access to non-users.
 However, only Bamboo users can:

 A special group called bamboo-admin is automatically created when you install Bamboo.
 Members of this group have Bamboo administration rights.